ollycodes/website/content/about.md

 # About

-Hi! 👋🏽 I'm Olly, a fullstack software engineer.
+Hi! 👋🏽 I'm Olly, a fullstack developer from SoCal.
+I write

 # Contact